 We can observe the distribution of the number of failures before reaching 3 (fixed) successes when there are 21 successes in a population of 50.

 To find the lower bound, we start with the smallest possible value of M (i.e. m = 3 ).
-We increment M and calculate the cumulative probability PX ≤ x until we have reached the highest value of M before the left tail probabilityα2=0.025.
+We increment M and calculate the cumulative probability PX ≤ x until we have reached the highest value of M before the left tail probability PX ≤ x|M exceeds α2=0.025.
 In this case, we find that the cumulative probability for M = 6 is the highest value where the cumulative probability (equivalent to the area to the left of the red line) is still less than 0.025, specifically equaling 0.0292.
 Therefore, the lower bound is M = 6 .

 Figure 4: PMF of NHG where M = 6

 To find the upper bound, we start with the largest possible value of M (i.e. N = 50 ).
-We decrement M and calculate the cumulative probability PX ≥ x until we have reached the smallest value of M before the right tail probability exceeds α2=0.025.
+We decrement M and calculate the cumulative probability PX ≥ x|M until we have reached the smallest value of M before the right tail probability exceeds α2=0.025.
 In this case, we find that the cumulative probability for M = 37 is the lowest value where the cumulative probability (equivalent to the area to the right of the red line) is still less than 0.025, specifically equaling 0.
 0.0331.
 Therefore, the upper bound is M = 37 .

 Figure 5: PMF of NHG where M = 37